UKCloud/documentation/articles/other/other-faq-sla.md

 - Faults within your control, such as client applications and mailbox configuration

-- Faults within external connectivity providers (for example DDoS protected internet, PSN, Janet or N3/HSCN) and components collocated at UKCloud
+- Faults within external connectivity providers (for example DDoS protected internet, PSN, Janet or HSCN) and components collocated at UKCloud

 ### Can you give me a worked example for the Email and Collaboration as a Service SLA?